jetbrains-academy/javascript-course/Data Types/builld_in_objects/task.md

 ### Task
-Create a function named analyzeString that takes a string as an argument and performs the following operations:
+Complete the code of a function named analyzeString that takes a string as an argument and performs the following operations:
 Returns the length of the string.
 Converts the string to uppercase.
 Replaces all occurrences of the letter 'a' with '@'.
-Splits the string into an array of words based on spaces.
 Print the results of each operation to the console.
+We will dive deeper into the `function`concept in [one of the following lessons](course://Functions/Introduction%20to%20functions), now just focus on filling the blanks and printing the specified information.
+Running the code will result in the function being executed.
 <div class="hint" title="Do not reinvent the wheel">
 Remember to use the `String` object methods to manipulate and work with text. </div>